evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 {% endtabs %}

 {% hint style="info" %}
 **What is a Project?** Projects help organize monitoring for different use cases.
 Each project has a shared dashboard and alerting.
-You can create a Project for a single ML model or dataset, or put related models together.
-For example, you can group shadow and production models, and use tags to distinguish them within the Project.
+You can create a Project for a single ML model or dataset or put related models together.
+For example, you can group shadow and production models and use tags to distinguish them within the Project.
 {% endhint %}

 ## 4. Run first evaluation

-To send snapshots to the Project, start by computing them using the Evidently Python library.
+To send snapshots to the Project, you must compute them using the Evidently Python library.
 Here's the process:
 * Prepare the data batch to evaluate.
 * Create a Report or Test Suite object.
 * Define metrics or tests to include.
-* Pass optional parameters, like data drift detetion method or test conditions.
+* Pass optional parameters, like data drift detection method or test conditions.
 * Compute and send the snapshot.

 {% hint style="info" %}
-**What are Reports and Test Suites?** Check out the [open-source Evidently Tutorial](https://docs.evidentlyai.com/get-started/tutorial) for an introduction.
-You can pick from 100+ individual evaluations or use Presets.
-A `snapshot` is simply a "JSON version" of a Report or Test Suite.
+**What are Reports and Test Suites?** These are pre-built evaluations available in the open-source Evidently Python library.
+They cover 100+ checks for data quality, data drift, and model quality.
+You can check out the [open-source Evidently Tutorial](https://docs.evidentlyai.com/get-started/tutorial) for an introduction.
+A `snapshot` is a "JSON version" of a Report or Test Suite.
 {% endhint %}

-Let’s start with a daily check to monitor data quality and drift using a preset combination of metrics.
-This helps understand how model inputs and outputs are changing.
+Let’s start with data quality and drift checks using a preset metric combination.
+This helps observe how model inputs and outputs are changing.
 For each batch of data, you'll generate:
 * **Data Quality Preset**.
 It captures stats like feature ranges and missing values.
 * **Data Drift Preset**.
-This compares current and reference data distributions using PSI (Population Stability Index), with a 0.3 threshold for significant drift.
+This compares current and reference data distributions.
+You will use PSI (Population Stability Index) method, with a 0.3 threshold for significant drift.

 To create a single Report using the first 100 rows of our "production" data: